mattriley/node-module-composer/README-TEMPLATE.md

 }
 ```

-`composer` is passed `modules` and returns a `compose` function.

-`compose` is then passed dependencies for a given module name and returns the "composed" module.
+`composer` is passed `modules` and returns a `compose` function. `compose` is then passed dependencies for a given module name and returns the "composed" module.

-Each module is simply an object containing an entry for each module function:
+Each module is simply an object containing an entry for each function of the module:

 <%- await readCode('./examples/basic/modules.js') %>